mattcolman/i18n-webpack-plugin-generate-json/README.md

 - `-t, -transformise, default [false] : Transformises using lower snake case whilst preserving the * character to be used for variable substitution. e.g. the key for __('i have *number* ducks') is 'i_have_*number*_ducks'`
 - `-p, -prefix, default [!!] : The prefix is so you can see visually what translations have been mapped in your application.
 It also allows this script to regenerate your un-translated sentences.`

-## Example using lower-snake-case keys
+## Advanced Example using lower-snake-case keys
 ```
   import { transformise } from 'i18n-webpack-plugin-generate-json';

   // custom translate function
   export function translate(translations, key) {
     const translation = translations[transformise(key)];